vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

-just as in English we very often say 'A young lady of According to their practical purposes, in exactlý the order in eighteen summers'.
+just as in English we very often say 'A young lady of According to their practical purposes, in exactly the order in eighteen summers'.